M4RV3L08/Rock-Paper-Scicers-Game/README.md

 and then results will show

-this game based best of three Win !
+this game based on best of three Win !